Cognitive Behavioural Therapy for Depression

 A depressive disorder is characterised by the elements that cause depressed moods like emptiness, hopelessness, sadness, sudden loss of interest or pleasure.
 This can cause irritability and other physical symptoms like insomnia as well.
 People suffering from major depression can stay in dark rooms for hours and prioritise loneliness over gatherings.

-How can Cognitive Behavioural Therapy help with Depression?
+How can Cognitive Behavioural Therapy for Depression help?

 Cognitive behavioural therapy works by educating the client about their situation and making them develop some insight.
 It teaches the client essential thinking and behavioural skills.
 CBT focusses on the clients getting back to the activities that they have left due to depression.
 It also involves helping the clients sort out their negative beliefs and thoughts.